sawhney-medha/MEMTrack/README.md

 -  Run Data Loading ( [Adding Data](#adding-data) and [Preprocessing Data](#preprocessing-data)) and [Feature Generation](#data-usage) Scripts for custom data.
 -  Ensure custom data is in the mentioned format, else write your own code to have the same output format as the preprocessing code.
 -  Since inference test data will not have a Raw Data.csv, the code will automaticallly load data assuming no ground truth annotations were present in the data.
+-  Run Inference script and follow instractions in [Inference from Trained Object Detector Model](#inference-from-trained-object-detector-Model).
+The coc_instances json file will have a list of all predicted bounding boxes for every frame.
+-  Run Tracking scripts to generate tracklets

 ### Evaluation on custom data using pre-trained models
 - Follow same instructions as Inference but have an updated RawData.csv with ground truth annotations.
-- For evaluation instructions as mentioned in [Evaluation and Analysis](evaluation-and-analysis)
+- For evaluation follow instructions as mentioned in [Evaluation and Analysis](evaluation-and-analysis)

 ## Data Preparation
 ### Adding Data